 the requester to establish student financial dependency status.
 Further,

-the University reserves the right to notify parents of those students
+the University reserves the right to notify parents of those dependent students

-under age 21 of violations of campus drug and alcohol policy in
+and ALL students under age 21 of violations of the campus drug and alcohol policy in

 compliance with FERPA regulations.